geddy/model/README.md

 - MongoDB: `npm install mongodb --save`
 - LevelDB: `npm install level --save`

+The in-memory, filesystem, and Riak adapters work out of the box and don't need any additional libraries.

 #### model.createAdapter(_name_, _config_)

 Use `model.createAdapter(name, config)` to initialize an adapter and connect to the database.